At a Glance

 Bachelor of Social Work

 APU’s Bachelor of Social Work (BSW) gives students professional knowledge and skills through hands-on learning experiences to work in settings such as hospitals, schools, adoption agencies, domestic violence shelters, and mental health agencies, and with at-risk youth, those with disabilities, and more.
-Students also gain tangible work experience through a structured 400-hour supervised senior year internship program.
+Social work majors also gain tangible work experience through a structured 400-hour supervised senior year internship program.

 Students get to learn and grow within a nationally accredited program featuring a faith-integration approach, which includes courses that incorporate service-learning components.
 Coursework can include areas such as grant writing, family violence, addiction, mental health, criminal justice, and international social work.